 Excel stored on Google Drive to Google Sheets

 Google Sheets provides a number of native functions to import different data, such as IMPORTDATA for CSV, IMPORTHTML for HTML and others.
 But there is no function to import Excel data.
 So, you’ll need to use a third-party solution – Coupler.io.
-It’s an importing solution to retrieve data to Google Sheets from online published files including CSV and Excel, as well as apps, such as Airtable, Xero, QuickBooks, and many more.
+It’s an importing tool to retrieve data to Google Sheets from CSV and Excel files, as well as apps, such as Airtable, Xero, QuickBooks, and many more.
 Check out all available Google Sheets integrations.

 Let’s use it to synchronize your Excel Workbook on Google Drive to Google Sheets.
 You need to sign in to Coupler.io (you can do this with your Google account), click Add New Importer and select the source and destination applications, in our case:

 - Google Drive is a source

 - Click Connect to connect a Google account.

 - Select an Excel file on your Google Drive and a tab to export data from.

 Note: Optionally, you can select a range to export from the chosen Excel file.
 To do this, click Continue after you selected a spreadsheet and a sheet.

 - Click Connect to connect your Google account to connect.